ThomasBandy/summer-chores/README.md

 Two versions of a JavaScript file that checks if a person can complete their chore list without falling asleep.

-(callbackVersion.js uses callbacks to achieve this) (promiseVersion.js uses promises to achieve this)
+(callbackVersion.js uses callbacks to achieve this)

+(promiseVersion.js uses promises to achieve this)

+(asyncAwaitVersion.js uses "async" and "await" to achieve this)